sip3io/sip3-ansible/playbooks/trial/README.md

 ## 4. SIP3 Metrics

-We supply Grafana together with the trial version of SIP3.
-Just open http://localhost/grafana and use default creadentials(`admin/admin`).
-After that you will see `Calls Statistic` dashboard, like it shown on the picture below:
+As mentioned above this version of SIP3 shipped together with Grafana.
+Just open http://localhost/grafana (use default creadentials: `admin/admin`).
+After that you will see `Technical Dashboard`, like it shown on the picture below:

 ![Calls Statistic](img/dashboard.png)